linksmart/linksmart.github.io/README.md

 You can add/change links and elements.
 * Jekyll uses the [Liquid templating](https://jekyllrb.com/docs/templates/) language to process templates.
 You can create a new content template to render a data format similar to `_includes/header.html` & `_data/domains.yml`.
+* Github Pages automatically builds and serves the content.
+The build status is shown in the [commit history](https://github.com/linksmart/linksmart.github.io/commits/master).

 ## License